 With the right vocal range, this is one of the easiest online business ideas you can do from home.

 If you speak like James Earl Jones or Scarlett Johansson, quite a number of digital publishers (including game developers, animated film-makers, and training video producers) pay good money for voice talent and the time investment isn’t too intensive—making this a great side business idea.
 You can find these publishers looking for voice-over artists on sites like PeoplePerHour, Freelancer and Upwork, as well as their calls for talent directly on their websites or through voiceover agents.
 If you do pursue this as a side business idea, be prepared to invest for the long-haul as it can be a very competitive industry.
+Try looking for voice over jobs for beginners as a start.

 122. Buying and Selling Cars